On this page

 Learn more about what a single-page application is and how it differs from a multi-page application.

-The traditional (Multi-page application) whole page is generated on the server side and sent to the user.
+The traditional (Multi Page Application) whole page is generated on the server side and sent to the user.
 A typical scenario is when a user submits the form, then a new page gets loaded in the browser’s window.
 This result in at least some waiting time for the page to load because the request is being sent to the server to get prepared results.

 In contrast, single-page application loads once and only sends a request to the server for specific data.
 Once data are fetched then the layout is updated.
 That makes the whole application more performant because the app operates on a small amount of data as well as on a smaller portion of the layout.
 For example, updating table content.